 If you’ve scheduled Night Shift on your iPhone, this feature will automatically turn on during a designated period of time.
 You can turn off the switch next to Scheduled to prevent Night Shift from turning on automatically during certain hours of the day.

-Night Shift can also be toggled on or off from Control Center if your iPhone is updated to iOS 11 or 12.
-To open Control Center, swipe down from the upper right-hand corner of the screen on an iPhone X or newer, or swipe up from the very bottom of the screen on an iPhone 8 or older.
+Night Shift can also be toggled on or off from Control Center if your iPhone is updated to iOS 11 or newer.
+To open Control Center, swipe down from the upper right-hand corner of the screen on an iPhone with Face ID, or swipe up from the very bottom of the screen on an iPhone without Face ID.

 Next, press and hold the brightness slider.
 Then, tap the Night Shift button to toggle it off or on.